gonzalolevin/TPDAI_3/README.md

 #### While trying the movies endpoint
 You will use the following URL: localhost:3000/movies/

-<a name="authentication"></a>
-## Authentification
-You will need to use the bearer token authentification in order to try the endpoint.
-- Type in the following URL: localhost:3000/auth/login
-- Go to the Authorization part.
-- Select the Type "Bearer Token".
-- Insert the token recieved.

 ## Using each endpoint

 You will appreciate that many endpoints can be tried out: